-With the Humboldt Forum, a whole new cultural district is being created in the very heart of the city.
+With the opening of the Humboldt Forum in September 2020, a whole new cultural district is being created in the very heart of the city.
 It represents an approach that brings together diverse cultures and perspectives and seeks new insights into topical issues such as migration, religion and globalization.

 Thanks to its programme, the Humboldt Forum is already offering visitors an opportunity to experience the world in its entirety.
 What awaits them is a series of exhibitions, films and discussions with specialists and commentators on science, art, religion, politics and business exploring the day’s burning questions.
 The Humboldt Forum creates spaces for encounters and exchange.